Vortec4800/homebridge-ecobee-away/README.md

 The command will walk you through the process to generate a token.
 Log in to your Ecobee web portal and enter the PIN given under the "Apps" tab.
 When the tool gives you a token, enter that into the config file.

 Note that the config file will automatically be updated as new refresh tokens are loaded from the server.

-## Current limitations

-This is built to work with a pretty simple setup, a single thermostat on the account and basic home/away comfort profiles, because that's what I have access to.
-I'm not sure what will happen if you hook this to an account with multiple thermostats on it, if you have that setup and can send a PR to support multiple thermostats I'd be thankful for that.